(NEW YORK) — It’ll be a rainy New Year’s Eve in New York City, but dry and warm for much of the country.

 During his January press conference at Mar-a-Lago, Trump declared he would change the name, saying the gulf is currently run by cartels and that “it’s ours.”

-“We’re going to be changing the name of the Gulf of Mexico to the Gulf of America, which has a beautiful ring that covers a lot of territory, the Gulf of America,” Trump said.
+“We’re going to be changing the name of the Gulf of Mexico to the Gulf of America, which has a beautiful ring that covers a lot of territory, the Gulf of America,” Trump said at the time.
 “What a beautiful name.
 And it’s appropriate.
 It’s appropriate.
 And Mexico has to stop allowing millions of people to pour into our country.”

 Presidents do have the authority to rename geographic regions and features, but it needs to be done via executive order.